navdeep-G/r-programming/README.md

 ![R](R.jpeg)

 # Overview of Repo
-  - This repo contains scripts about R as a language ("native" R and use of R with packages).
+  - This repo contains scripts about R as a language.
   - Each topic of R programming is broken up into a folder.

 # Organization of Repo